5Talib/CityCabbie/README.md

 1. Go to https://myaccount.google.com/ and in the left sidebar click in Security, find "Signing in to Google", click in 2-Step Verification and enable it.
 2. After enabling 2-Step Verification you'll see another option that is App Passwords.
 Click on this option.
 3. App passwords, to create a new app password click "Select app" combobox, select Other, define a name and click in Generate.
 A dialog box will appear with the password.
-4. Generated new app password, replace the password you entered in the code with the generated app password
+4. Generated new app password, add this password in the following format in .env file.
 5. Navigate to the `backend` directory.
 6. Install the required npm packages by running: npm i